Mafia-Hands/Mafia/README.md

 [Documentation](https://github.com/Mafia-Hands/Mafia/projects/3)

 ## Contributing

-For contribution guidelines visit the [Contributing-Guidlines](https://github.com/Mafia-Hands/Mafia/wiki/Contributing-Guidelines) in the wiki.

-Please make sure to update tests as appropriate.
+If you would like to contribute to this project, please make sure to follow our [Contributing-Guidlines](https://github.com/Mafia-Hands/Mafia/wiki/Contributing-Guidelines)s.

 ## Code of Conduct
 Please ensure all [code of conduct](https://github.com/Mafia-Hands/Mafia/wiki/Code-of-Conduct) is followed.